How USCIS Defines Good Moral Character

 Controlled Substance Violation

-A controlled substance violation is one that can get many applicants in trouble due to changing laws.
+A controlled substance violation can get many applicants in trouble due to changing laws.
 Many states and cities have legalized medicinal and/or recreational marijuana.
 However, federal law still considers marijuana a Schedule 1 controlled substance.
-So if you take medical marijuana or take part in recreational marijuana, you can be considered of poor moral character even if it’s legal in your state and even if you have never had any arrests or convictions in relation to a controlled substance.
+Thus, if you take medical marijuana or take part in recreational marijuana, you can be considered of poor moral character even if it’s legal in your state and even if you have never had any arrests or convictions in relation to a controlled substance.

 Lying Under Oath